Energy dynamics in the Heisenberg-Kitaev chain: Heisenberg-Kitaev model

 This modification requires analytical approaches to be replaced by numerical methods.
-We will focus on the antiferromagnetic and isotropic case, $J_3 > 0$ and $\Delta = 1$, with a ferromagnetic choice of $J_{1,2} < 0$.
+We will use exact diagonalization of finite systems and will focus on the antiferromagnetic and isotropic case, $J_3 > 0$ and $\Delta = 1$, with a ferromagnetic choice of $J_{i\neq3} < 0$.

 While Kitaev's model is integrable and in 1D Heisenberg's model is also in terms of the Bethe Ansatz, their sum $H + H'$ will not be so in general.
 This is corroborated by the level-spacing distribution $P(s)$, which is depicted in Fig.~\ref{Fig2}~(b).
-It shows clear signatures of quantum chaos, especially if $|J_{1,2}| \sim |J_3|$.
-Note that a proper evaluation of $P(s)$ requires an `unfolding' of the spectrum \cite{Reichl2004} and a restriction to a single subspace of all `trivial' symmetries, i.e., translation invariance, conservation of the even/odd particle number, as well as particle-hole symmetry \cite{16sites}.
-Quantum chaos prevails for all other ratios of $J_{1,2,3}$ we have investigated, except for one additional integrable point at $J_{1,2} = -2 J_3$, see Fig.~\ref{Fig2}~(a).
+It coincides with the Wigner distribution and thus unveils a clear signature of quantum chaos, especially if $| J_{i\neq3} | \sim |J_3|$.
+Note that a proper evaluation of $P(s)$ requires an `unfolding' of the spectrum \cite{Reichl2004} and a restriction to a single subspace of all `trivial' symmetries, i.e., translation invariance, conservation of the even/odd particle number, as well as particle-hole symmetry.
+(These symmetries do not allow to reach the $L \sim 20$ sites for the Heisenberg chain.)
+Quantum chaos prevails for all other ratios of $J_1$, $J_2$, $J_3$ we have investigated, except for one additional integrable point at $J_{i \neq 3} = -2 J_3$, see Fig.~\ref{Fig2}~(a).
 At this point, local rotation in spin space \cite{Chaloupka2010} maps the Heisenberg-Kitaev chain onto the Heisenberg chain only.

 For the total Hamiltonian the energy current